 It has been claimed by many who embrace the idea of 24-hour days of creation that the Fourth Commandment, as listed in Exodus, supports their view:

 Remember the Sabbath day by keeping it holy.
 Six days you shall labor and do all your work, but the seventh day is a Sabbath to the LORD your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your manservant or maidservant, nor your animals, nor the alien within your gates.
 For in six days the LORD made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
-Therefore the LORD blessed the Sabbath day and made it holyThe idea is that because God compared a man’s work week of six 24-hour days plus a 24-hour Sabbath of rest, to His “week” of the Creation, then the latter must have encompassed seven 24-hour days.
+Therefore the LORD blessed the Sabbath day and made it holyThe idea is that because God compared a man’s work week, consisting of six 24-hour days plus a 24-hour Sabbath of rest, to His “week” of the Creation, then the latter must have encompassed seven 24-hour days.
 However, it has been shown that we presently are in the seventh “day” of God’s “week”; and, so far, this “day” has lasted thousands of years.
 Also, there are cases where a “Sabbath,” or a period of rest/freedom following a sequence of six periods of work, is a year in length(Exodus 20:8-11).

 In addition, some claim that the meaning of the “first occurrence” of a word dictates its meaning in every case thereafter.
 The idea is, somehow, that the Ten Commandments written in stone and given by God to Moses precluded, in time, the writing of any of the Torah by Moses.